Comprehensive Lung Cancer Program at Swedish Medical Center, Denver, Colorado

 Detailed Lung Cancer Patient Coordination

-Very unique to our program is our Oncology Patient Care Coordinator who helps patients and their families prepare and plan for treatment by coordinating services, managing physician appointments and referrals, providing education and resources, helping patients find the support they need, and designing a personal plan that may include a variety of therapies.
+Very unique to our program are our Oncology Nurse Navigators, who help patients and their families prepare and plan for treatment by coordinating services, managing physician appointments and referrals, providing education and resources, helping patients find the support they need, and designing a personal plan that may include a variety of therapies.

 Lung Cancer Consultation, Second Opinion & Diagnosis